The U.S. isn’t always where you can get the biggest bang for your points when it comes time to redeem.

 If you would like to use Hilton Honors points in Egypt, there are options starting at just 5,000 points per night.
 One Hilton property that regularly receives good reviews is the Hilton Marsa Alam Nubian Resort.
 This resort reportedly has great snorkeling just off the beach and even an all-inclusive option.

-The Marsa Alam Nubian Resort will cost you 20,000 Hilton Honors points per night, which means you can turn the 100,000-point sign-up bonus from the Hilton Honors Ascend Card from American Express into a five-night beachfront vacation!
+The Marsa Alam Nubian Resort will cost you 20,000 Hilton Honors points per night, which means you can turn the welcome bonus from the Hilton Honors American Express Surpass® Card into a five-night beachfront vacation or more depending on the current offer!
 Contrast that to some other Hilton properties at the top end of the award chart that cost 95,000 points per night, and you can see how Egypt is a huge value on points.

 In the Dominican Republic, you can stay at the beachfront Westin Resort in Punta Cana for 10,000 Starwood points per night, or an average of 8,000 SPG points per night if you stay five nights.
 Similar Westin beachfront resorts cost a minimum of double that number of points per night!